nervosys/AutonomySim/README.md

 Linux Foundation and countless contributors to related projects.

 We need your support to ensure the success of `AutonomySim` development.
 Reach out to us at opensource@nervosys.ai to learn how you can support this project.

-## Background

-`AutonomySim` began as an update to the open-source `AirSim` project, which Microsoft shutdown in July of 2022 to focus on their closed-source cloud software-as-a-service (SaaS) version.
-Our first task was to update `AirSim` to support `Unreal Engine` 5, which we soon discovered was in already in development at other organizations.
-Unfortunately, these organizations only seemed to be interested in creating closed-source cloud SaaS platforms similar to Microsoft, which had resulted in the `AirSim` project being archived.
-Fearing a repeat of this outcome, we wanted to take the project in a new, open, multi-agent, -domain, and -modal direction.
-We are not very interested in cloud platforms, which are simply other peoples' computers, but rather on running `AutonomySim` in our own secure enclaves.
-It is, after all, a game engine.
-We want to see it in all its glory and think you will too.

-While `Unreal Engine` is well-suited to simulating the terrestrial domain due to its classical Newtonian physics engine, the aerial domain is better represented by dedicated flight dynamics models (FDMs).
-These small models approximate much larger computational fluid dynamics (CFD) models that are too expensive to run in real-time.
-Thus, it makes little sense to limit `AutonomySim` to the aerial domain and individual agents, given that multi-agent, -domain, and -modal simulation capabilities are needed to operate in complex real-world systems.
-We hope that we, as a community, can bring the marine and aerial domains to parity with dedicated simulators.

-Are you a fluid dynamics expert?
-We would love to have your input.

 ### Comparison with Related Projects